 \section{Introduction}

-The pursuit of photo-realistic and real-time rendering of 3D scenes is a core focus in both academic and industrial sectors, with wide-ranging applications in virtual reality~\cite{li2023animatable}, media production~\cite{ren2023dreamgaussian4d}, autonomous driving ~\cite{yan2024street, zhao2024tclc}, and extensive scene visualization ~\cite{turki2022mega,lin2024vastgaussian,martin2021nerf}.
+The pursuit of photo-realistic and real-time rendering of 3D scenes is a core research focus in both academic and industrial sectors, with wide-ranging applications including virtual reality~\cite{li2023animatable}, media production~\cite{ren2023dreamgaussian4d}, autonomous driving ~\cite{yan2024street, zhao2024tclc}, and extensive scene visualization ~\cite{turki2022mega,lin2024vastgaussian,martin2021nerf}.
 Traditionally, meshes and point clouds have been the preferred methods for 3D scene representations due to their explicit compatibility with fast GPU/CUDA-based rasterization techniques.
-However, these methods often result in reconstructions of lower quality, plagued by various artifacts.
-In contrast, recent advancements in Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} have introduced continuous scene representations leveraging Multi-Layer Perceptron architectures (MLP).
+However, these methods often result in reconstructions of lower quality and renderings plagued by various artifacts.
+In contrast, recent advancements in Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} introduced continuous scene representations leveraging Multi-Layer Perceptron architectures (MLP).
 This approach optimizes novel-view synthesis through volumetric ray-marching techniques, providing significantly more realistic renderings.
 However, NeRF methods are characterized by their slow speed~\cite{gao2022nerf}.

 Recently, 3D Gaussian splatting ({3D-GS})~\cite{kerbl20233d} has emerged as a state-of-the-art approach, outperforming existing methods in terms of both rendering quality and speed.
 The concept of using 3D Gaussians to parameterize a scene dates back to the early 2000s~\cite{zwicker2002ewa,zwicker2001surface}.
-This technique models a 3D scene with a collection of 3D Gaussian reconstruction kernels parameterized by 64 parameters.
+This technique models a 3D scene with a collection of 3D Gaussian reconstruction kernels parameterized by 59 parameters representing location, scale, orientation, color, and opacity of the kernel.
 Initially, each Gaussian is derived from a point in a Structure from Motion (SfM) reconstruction.
-These parameters are subsequently refined through a dual process involving the minimization of image rendering loss and adaptive density adjustment.
-The efficiency of 3D-GS is enhanced by its GPU-optimized, tile-based rasterization method, enabling real-time rendering of complex 3D scenes.
+These parameters are subsequently refined through a dual process involving the minimization of image rendering loss and adaptive kernel density adjustment.
+The efficiency of 3D-GS is enhanced by a GPU-optimized, tile-based rasterization method, enabling real-time rendering of complex 3D scenes.
 Employing 3D Gaussians as reconstruction kernels simplifies the volumetric rendering process and facilitates the integration of a low-pass filter within the kernel.
-This addition effectively mitigates aliasing during the resampling of scene data to screen space.
+This addition effectively mitigates aliasing during the resampling of scene data to screen space~\cite{zwicker2001ewa,zwicker2002ewa}.